baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

         option ssid 'WRTnode9976'
 ```

-...Use hightlight to ilustrate what values need to be changed...
+...Use hightlight to illustrate what values need to be changed...

 ```
 config wifi-device 'ra0'